Pregnancy Week by Week — Your Complete Guide from Conception to Birth

 Week 40 — Due Date

 Only about 5% of babies arrive on their exact due date.
 Your due date is a statistical midpoint, not a deadline.
-If you reach 40 weeks and labor hasn’t started, your provider will assess the situation.
-If the baby is healthy and the amniotic fluid levels are adequate, waiting is usually safe for a few more days.
+If you hit 40 weeks and labor hasn’t started, your provider will check in and assess what’s going on.
+If the baby looks healthy and your amniotic fluid levels are adequate, it’s usually safe to wait a few more days.
 But you’ll likely be monitored more often.

 Common third-trimester symptoms: back pain, heartburn, Braxton Hicks contractions, shortness of breath, swollen feet and ankles, difficulty sleeping, pelvic pressure, frequent urination (again), and the nesting instinct.
 Knowing the difference between Braxton Hicks and real contractions becomes increasingly important.
 Use a contraction timer to track any patterns.